-With its abbeys and castle, Caen, a busy administrative city and the capital of Lower Normandy, is very different from the coastal resorts.
-William of Normandy ruled from Caen in the 11th century before he conquered England.
-Nine hundred years later, during the two-month Battle of Caen in 1944, a fire raged for 11 days, devastating much of the town.
-Today the city is basically modern and commercial, with a vibrant student scene.
-The Caen Mémorial, an impressive museum devoted to World War II, is considered a must-do by travelers interested in 20th-century history (many avail themselves of the excellent bus tours the museum sponsors to the D-Day beaches).
-But Caen's former grandeur can be seen in its extant historic monuments and along scenically restored Rue Ecuyère and Place St-Sauveur.
+Basically a modern commercial and administrative center with a vibrant student scene, Caen—the capital of Lower Normandy—is very different from the coastal resorts.
+Atmospheric castles and abbeys remain from the 11th-century glory days when William of Normandy ruled here before heading across the Channel to conquer England.
+During the two-month Battle of Caen in 1944, however, a fire raged for 11 days, devastating much of the town.
+The Caen Mémorial, an impressive museum devoted to World War II, is considered a must-see by travelers interested in 20th-century history; and many avail themselves of the excellent bus tours the museum sponsors to the nearby D-Day beaches.

 Caen at a Glance